chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_headers_x_ops_userid.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The name of the API client whose private key will be used to create the authorization header.
+The name of the |chef api client| whose private key will be used to create the authorization header.